junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 805
 congress: 114th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 805

-> To prohibit the National Telecommunications and Information Administration from relinquishing responsibility over the Internet domain name system until the Comptroller General of the United States submits to Congress a report on the role of the NTIA with respect to such system.
+> To provide for certain requirements relating to the Internet Assigned Numbers Authority stewardship transition.

 ## § 1.
 Short title